jonahtash/SHIP2018/index.rst

 .. autofunction:: SHIP.run_id_ruby
 Run ruby script on list of ids at *file_path* and output failed ids to *kickback_loc*.
 Optional num_threads number of threads to run: default 10

-.. autofunction:: process_line
-Function to process id in ruby script.

 .. autofunction:: get_pmedid_csv
 Make list of PubMed ids from PubMed csv